ArgosQC

 proj4string

-) to be used for the tag-measured long,lat data,
+) to which the tag-measured locations are

-ie. the working projection in km
+projection in km

 for the SSM.
 Any valid